Nick Cooney: Early life and education

 Nick Cooney was born and raised in Philadelphia, Pennsylvania.
 Cooney received a bachelor's degree in Non-Violence Studies from Hofstra University in 2003.

 Policy and non-profit work

 In 2005, Nick Cooney founded The Humane League in Philadelphia, a non-profit organization that works to protect animal welfare.
 Cooney is one of several people who provided information used in the writing of the book Striking at the Roots: A Practical Guide to Animal Activism (2008) by Mark Hawthorne.

-Since then, Nick Cooney's work promoting alternative proteins and animal protection has been featured in media outlets including CNBC, Yahoo Finance, Food Navigator, The Guardian, and the Wall Street Journal.
+Since then, Nick Cooney's work promoting alternative proteins and animal protection has been featured in media outlets including CNBC, Food Navigator, The Guardian, and the Wall Street Journal.
 He has also delivered lectures at international conferences and on university campuses such as Harvard and Yale.

 Cooney previously worked as campaign coordinator at the non-profit Farm Sanctuary, and as executive vice president at the non-profit Mercy for Animals.
 He is currently a director with the non-profit Lever Foundation.

+Mercy for Animals

+Cooney worked as an executive vice president at Mercy for Animals until 2017.